elliewix/Ways-Of-Installing-Python/ways-of-installing.md

 Refer to the Grand Trio of Tools section to decide on which might work the best.

+# Why do you need a specific tool?

+We're very used to conducting our writing and document creation in things like Word or Google Docs, but that isn't the right tool for the job here.
+Those programs are designed to create highly formatted text content for humans.
+While you still have to interact with code as a human and that reading experience is important, you're creating code documents to send off the computer.
+So you need to write your scripts in plain text.

+### What is plain text?

+This is the difference between a .txt file a a .docx file.
+Plain text documents are just the characters literally written into the file.
+No formatting or other fanciness.
+Whereas Microsoft Word and Google Docs are optimized for formatting and writing formatted documents, plain text documents are the content stripped of all that.
+You can open a plain text file in pretty much any document reader, but you can only open a Word document in specific programs.

+Plain text is important when writing code because there's a lot of secret sauce behind how content is displayed in a Word document versus plain text.
+That extra content introduces a lot of invisible garbage that will break any tool trying to do stuff with that program.
+You need that plain literal text for your scripts.
+Some of those script files are transformed in further ways, but they also need to start out as plain text.
+This is why you should never attempt to write Python code or any other programming code in Word or another formatted document editor.
+It is technically possible, but is a deeply unfortunate experience.

+### Plain text doesn't mean plain tools

+The text documents you're writing with your code may be "plain" text, but the tools good at doing so are anything but!
+There's a lot of value add in tools that are aware of the language that you are writing.
+They can help watch out for errors, and perform a lot of common but fussy tasks.
+Think about making webpages or writing blog posts for something like Wordpress, you certainly could bust out the HTML and write it all by hand, but having a tool that can automatically generate error free templates for you saves you time and cognitive power you need for the task at hand.

+The selection of writing tools that you prefer to work with is completely up to you!
+What's important when you're first starting out is playing around with them and seeing how they fit into your workflow.
+Many developers have very strong opinions about which tools and services they prefer in the writing experience, which you are welcome to accept or reject as you like.

 # The Grand Trio of Tools

 This is at least how I like to think about it, and you're welcome to disagree.
 I usually recommend having three levels tools in mind for use:

 1. The "heavy" tool, an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) that you like and can help you keep track of things in a large project.
 This may start as your sole tool as you're learning Python and can use the help of an IDE and then you start incorporating other tools as you get more advanced skills.
-2. The light weight tool, which is likely just an advanced plain text editor rather than a full IDE.
+2. The "light" tool, which is likely just an advanced plain text editor rather than a full IDE.
 This tool is good for short/simple programs, or for code you need to have running for days on end (e.g. web scraping or large processing tools).
 3. An interactive tool for experimentation, exploration, testing proof of concepts, etc.

 I encourage you to have a combination of 1 & 3 or 2 & 3 depending on your preferences.
 Some full IDEs also have interactive Python tools built in, so a single program might satisfy 1 & 3.
 I will provide recommendations for each category.